Looking for practical tips on how to become an event planner without a degree?

 Freelancing is a great way to get started in the event planning industry without having to commit to a full-time job.

-There are a number of different ways that you can find clients, from online job boards to personal networking.
+There are a number of different ways that you can find clients for your own event planning business, from online job boards to personal networking.

 A Final Word on Becoming an Event Planner without a Degree